 Our music program integrates curricular themes through song and genre, and provides all students with regular hands-on experience with elements of pitch and rhythm.
 Students learn to read, write and perform from a wide range of cultures and historical periods using a variety of Orff, percussion, wind, and tonal instruments.
 The music program covers many musical elements each week, including singing, music theory, music appreciation, and basic instrument skills.
 Instrumental music is also taught before school through our partnership with the Santa Monica Youth Orchestra.

 P.E. at PS1 takes a holistic approach to developing physical and social attributes of a confident and capable citizen.
-Teamwork, cooperation, and responsibility are inherent in the unique and challenging games and exercises.
-We offer a wide variety of sports and innovative activities including basketball, soccer, football, lacrosse, Frisbee, yoga, dance, circus arts, football, and ropes courses.
+We offer a wide variety of sports and innovative activities including basketball, soccer, lacrosse, Frisbee, yoga, dance, circus arts, football, and ropes courses.
 It is our goal in the P.E. program to meet each child’s needs, strengths, and abilities during every activity.
 PS1 students love to play in P.E., often unaware of the valuable skills they have acquired.
 The importance of sportsmanship, fair play, and learning to get along with each other is reinforced through these cooperative, team building, and group activities.

 Our Library is the literal heart of the school, open before, during and after the school day, for faculty, children and parents.
 The collection has been developed with a broad approach, including materials that not only support the curriculum, but the leisure reading and individual passions of children.
 Our school’s dedication to pluralism is evident in the depth and breadth of our collections, both fiction and non-fiction.